trose16/bbc-count-me-up/README.md

 >  run SpecRunner.html in browser of choice to see tests

 Manual feature testing (jQuery UI/console)
->For this basic MVP I use index.js to instantiate model objects and set the variables pre-loaded in index.html for UI manual testing of jQuery.
-Add/update candidates, change users, and test calculations of votes prepopulated in browser by updating this file.
+>For this basic MVP I created a file called index.js to instantiate model objects to test the jQuery UI view layer presented in index.html.
+Feel free to add/change candidates, change users, and test calculations of votes by updating this file.